justinpan0/Interview/README.md

 3. Is there a perfect compiler?

 No, because otherwise it can find the shortest program, which is Turing undecidable; it also can find infinite loop, and replace it with one line, which is also Turing undecidable.

+4. Introsort

+If size is small, use insertion sort; if recursive depth deeper then 2*log(n), use heapsort; else use quicksort.